This post may contain affiliate links, please see my disclosure policy for details.

 Fun little factoid: I actually had chickens back in 1979 when the United States experienced its last total solar eclipse!

-So I started doing some digging and found some answers to your burning (pun intended!) questions.
+So I started doing some digging and found some answers to your burning (pun intended!) questions about how an eclipse impacts chickens and ducks.

 Answer: Not Likely

 I figure there's no sense taking chances.
-We will also make sure our dogs are in the house along with our cat.
+It's also a good idea to keep your dogs and cats inside as well.
 Again, no sense taking chances when it's so easy to take this simple precaution.

 Question: Will my Chickens Go To Roost?